stellar/django-polaris/docs/integrations/index.rst

 Note that if you choose to use another application or set of endpoints, you must redirect to the `/transactions/<deposit or withdraw>/interactive/complete?id=` endpoint for the relevant transaction when finished.
 This signals to the wallet that the anchor is done processing the transaction and may resume control.
-If you don't want to end by displaying the more info page, you must make a ``postMessage`` call to the window that opened the interactive flow popup or support a callback argument as `described in SEP-24`_.

 .. autofunction:: polaris.integrations.DepositIntegration.interactive_url